Frequently Asked Questions:

 Q: How do I find my textbooks?
 Can I purchase them online?

-Once you are registered, you may access your textbooks in your EdWeb account.
-Click on "registration", then "textbook information" in the bottom menu frame.
-You may purchase your books online following the link in your EdWeb account.
+You may access textbooks in My Hilltop by searching the Dynamic Course Schedule.
+You may purchase your books online following the link in your My Hilltop account.
 You may also access the bookstore online and either purchase books through the website or go into the bookstore to purchase books.

 Q: What do I need to do to drop a course?
 Will I get a refund?